 How many calories?

 The exact number of calories and carbohydrates in tacos will depend upon the precise measurement of ingredients and brands used.
-This easy bean taco recipe yields roughly 10 tacos and has approximately 60 calories and 4 grams of carbs per serving.
+This easy black bean tacos recipe yields roughly 10 tacos and has approximately 60 calories and 4 grams of carbs per serving.

 Easy and economical to prepare, versatile and loaded with flavor, these vegetarian black beans are perfect when you are craving a healthier Mexican meal!
 Delicious stuffed in tacos, burritos, enchiladas and so much more, even the meat eaters in your family will go crazy over these beans!